Seeing what we expect to see: the magic lamp and the circle of trauma

 Recently I’ve been doing some work on my house and much of my furniture has been moved to accommodate the changes.
 I walked into the darkness of one room and reached out to turn on a lamp in the place it used to be.
 It wasn’t there.
-But for a split second, as if by magic, I saw it in front of me.
-I then turned to reach for it in the place I knew it now was, and realised the importance of what had just happened: for those in trauma, reliving expectations is a key part of experience.
+But for a split second, as if by magic, I really did see it in front of me.
+I then turned to reach for it in the place I had moved it to, and realised the importance of what had just happened when applied to psychotherapy: expectation plays a fundamental part in experience, and it is the expectation of reliving events that is at the root of emotional trauma.

 Thus the client with openly and inappropriately sexual parents can learn from them that she can only gain affection from others in this way.
 When anyone gives her attention due to her overt sexual behaviour, the early message is reinforced as though it is ‘true’.
 The client whose parents were emotionally distant can learn that emotional closeness, though desirable, is alien and dangerous.
 When anyone tries to become emotionally close to him he is scared, so the early message must be ‘true’.
 The adult whose voice and views were dismissed by family in childhood can be in a state of almost constant verbal and emotional conflict, fearing the same rejection, perceiving the same dismissal whenever anyone has the slightest difference of opinion, thus reinforcing the early message.

-Clients often do not realise that their experience of the world is moulded by early patterns, that they are maintaining and sustaining emotional trauma, going round in circles.
-There is no reason they would know: once habits of thought and emotion are established, they become so accepted and normal that they are invisible to us.
-It is like the newly-framed picture, conspicuous when new, which soon becomes such an established part of the scenery that we don’t notice it.
-Thus issues of trauma such as generalised anxiety and panic, phobias, loneliness, feeling constantly sad, low self-esteem, and persistent relationship issues, seem so intractable.
-This is how life has always been: how could it be different?
+Clients often do not realise that their experience of the world is moulded by early patterns, that they are maintaining and sustaining unresolved emotions, going round in circles.
+There is no reason they would know: once habits of thought and emotion are established, they become accepted and normalised.
+It is like fresh wallpaper, conspicuous when new, which soon becomes such an established part of the scenery that we accept it without really seeing it for what it is.
+Thus common issues in therapy such as anxiety and panic, chronic loneliness, feeling constantly sad, low self-esteem, and persistent relationship issues, seem so intractable: they have become normal, so the patterns behind the experience cannot be seen.

 About Ian Pittaway